Mortgage Glossary | Mortgage Rates | Home Equity Loan | Reverse Mortgage | Government Loans | Personal Loans | Auto Loans | Construction Loans

 1. Consider owner financing

 The seller may be willing to hold the mortgage.
 Such financing is the fastest, cheapest, and easiest way to buy the fixer upper.
+However, however with this type of loan you will have to get a second mortgage for the rehab work.

-2. Apply for a mortgage loan
+2. Apply for a standard purchase mortgage loan

 The lender will limit the loan amount of the mortgage loan to about 80% percent of the value of the property.
 You will have to come up with the money for improvements yourself.